10 Things to Do Before Hiring a Real Estate Agent

 4. Research the best time to sell in your area

-Life has a crazy way of throwing us a curveball and sometimes you don’t have a say in when you need to sell your house.
-However, if you are able to be more strategic, find out what time of the year is the best time to sell your house in your area.
+Life has a crazy way of throwing us a curveball, and sometimes you don’t have a say in when you need to sell your house.
+However, if you can be more strategic, find out what time of the year is the best time to sell your house in your area.

 Housing market trends show that the difference in sale price for homes listed during the peak selling season compared to those listed at the slowest times of year is, in most years, a swing of over 10 percentage points.